treelogic-swe/email-scraper/README.md

 Ensure that:

   * Your pull or merge request passes all tests (see Test section above) and passes lint (`make lint`).
+  * Any new or changed behavior has an associated automated test case that runs under `make test`.
-  * Document any new options or behaviors in a `README.md` (new or existing) and, as needed, in the output of `make help`.
+  * Document any new options or behaviors in a `README.md` (new or existing).
+  * Any new or changed options must be documented in the output of `make help`.
+  * Ensure all contributed code meets the license requirements in `LICENSE.txt`.